CloudChi/FX-Framework/Script Naming and Functions.md

 ## Script Functions

+- All scripts are responsible for handling and passing back:
+  - Any errors they encounter
+  - Any results they generate
 - All Scripts use JSONObjects or JSONArrays to:
   - Pass parameters down
   - Pass results back up